chrisman-io/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/calicooss/configuring-demo-apps.md

     kubectl apply -f https://raw.githubusercontent.com/googlecloudplatform/microservices-demo/v0.3.8/release/kubernetes-manifests.yaml
     ```

-    ```bash
-    #confirm the pod/deployments are running.
+    Confirm if the pod/deployments are running.
 Note the loadgenerator pod waits for the frontend pod to respond to http calls before coming up and can take a few minutes.
 Eventually, the status of the pods will look as follows:
+    ```bash
     kubectl get pods -A -w | grep -e 'default\|dev'
     ```